* Yellen testimony in focus, Fed chair seen sticking to

 and Thursday after a second month of weaker-than-expected U.S.

-balanced assessment of the world's largest economy which should
+balanced assessment of the U.S. economy and therefore keeping

 "There were hopes built up on Friday that the Fed will come